 Drip irrigation ($2,500 to $15,000) is a shallow drainfield where water trickles out over a wide area in measured doses from a pump chamber.
 Installers can snake the flexible piping around trees and shrubs, which makes it easier to fit the drainfield into an established landscape.

-Because the piping is just 6 to 8 inches belowground, though, you might need to purify the water first, perhaps with an aerobic unit.
+But because the piping is just six inches to eight inches below ground, you might need to purify the water first, perhaps with an aerobic unit.
 You’ll also need a filter and regular maintenance to keep the system from clogging.